ionic-team/ionic-site/docs/guide/publishing.md

 As you develop your app, you'll want to update it periodically.

 In order for the Google Play Store to accept updated APKs, you'll need to edit the `config.xml` file to increment the `version` value, then rebuild the app for release.

 # iOS Publishing
 _This section is a part of the article [Ionic Framework: A definitive 10,000 word guide](http://tutorials.pluralsight.com/front-end-javascript/ionic-framework-a-definitive-10-000-word-guide) written by our community member [Nikola Brežnjak](http://www.nikola-breznjak.com/blog) for Pluralsight._

 First, you need to enroll in [Apple Developer Program](https://developer.apple.com/programs/).
 As with Google, if you have a personal account with Apple, you can create an additional one for your applications.

-As I mentioned in the first tutorial, the fee is 99$ paid yearly and in my case the process took 2 days to be accepted in the program.
-Also, you'll have to have a Mac computer.
-Sure, there are ways around it, but I don't recommend them.
-For starters, a cheap Mac Mini will do just fine.

 ## Connecting Xcode with your developer account
 After you receive your developer status, open Xcode on your Mac and go to `Preferences -> Accounts` and add your account to Xcode by clicking the `+` button on the lower left hand side, and follow the instructions: